 From Price to Quality to Longevity: Here’s Your Official Guide to Every Type of Manicure

 You know the one.
+It’s among the most popular and affordable options on the list.
 Paint it on yourself or hit up your manicure spot for a pristine application (complete with hand massage, might we add).
+The standard manicure also comes with a trim, shape and buffing process—with cuticle time too.
 Just make sure you spend ample time under the nail dryer or you'll risk those dreaded dings on the way out.

 How long it takes: 30 minutes.